rifkiaputri/rifkiaputri.github.io/index.md

 ## Education
-- Ph.D. in School of Computing, KAIST, Republic of Korea 2020--current
+- Ph.D. in School of Computing, KAIST, Republic of Korea.
+2020--current
   <br>
   Advisor: Prof. Alice Oh
 - M.S. in School of Computing, KAIST, Republic of Korea.
 2017-2019.